fnord12/script.openinfowindow/README.md

-Open Info Window for Kodi
+Open Info Window for for Kodi 21 Omega
 ======

 ### What is it?